pengsihua2023/metagenome_viral_tool_assessment/CDC_Software_Assessment_Presentation.md

 **Positioning**: Strict filter (achieving higher specificity at the expense of sensitivity)

+**Database:**
+    1. DeepVirFinder does not rely on any viral reference sequence database.
+    2. VirSorter2: VirSort2 database with 12 Gb.
+It mainly consists of viral sequences + a small amount of non-viral training data.
+    3. viralFlye: Pfam database

 **Strategy**: VirSorter2 + DeepVirFinder + viralFlye voting

 **Output**: Smaller but more reliable candidate set